Australia national netball team: Constellation Cup

 Since 2010 Australia and New Zealand have competed for the Constellation Cup.

-Netball Quad Series
+Netball Quad Series/Netball Nations Cup

-\Since 2016, Australia have competed in the Netball Quad Series, playing against England, New Zealand and South Africa.
+Since 2012, Australia have competed in the Netball Quad Series, playing against England, New Zealand and South Africa.

 Fast5 Netball World Series

 When competing at the Fast5 Netball World Series, the team is referred to as the Fast5 Flyers.
+In 2022, Australia won the series for the first time.

 Home venues

 The Diamonds have played their home matches at various home venues around Australia.
 The courts they most recently used include: